The Hand of God (film)

-The Hand of God (È stata la mano di Dio) is a 2021 Italian semi-autobiographical drama film written, directed and produced by Paolo Sorrentino.
+The Hand of God (È stata la mano di Dio) is a 2021 Italian semi-autobiographical drama film written, directed, and produced by Paolo Sorrentino.
 Set in Naples, the film delves into Sorrentino's own youth.
-Its cast features Filippo Scotti, Toni Servillo, Teresa Saponangelo, Marlon Joubert, Luisa Ranieri, Renato Carpentieri, Massimiliano Gallo, Betti Pedrazzi, Enzo Decaro, Sofya Gershevich, Lino Musella and Biagio Manna.
+Its cast features Filippo Scotti, Toni Servillo, Teresa Saponangelo, Marlon Joubert, Luisa Ranieri, Renato Carpentieri, Massimiliano Gallo, Betti Pedrazzi, Enzo Decaro, Sofya Gershevich, Lino Musella, and Biagio Manna.

-At the 78th Venice International Film Festival, it competed for the Golden Lion, winning the Grand Jury Prize; Filippo Scotti's performance earned him the Marcello Mastroianni Award.
-Following a limited theatrical release on 24 November 2021, the film became available for streaming on Netflix on 15 December 2021.
+At the 78th Venice International Film Festival, it competed for the Golden Lion, winning the Grand Jury Prize; Scotti's performance earned him the Marcello Mastroianni Award.
+After a limited theatrical release on 24 November 2021, the film became available for streaming on Netflix on 15 December 2021.
 It received a nomination for Best International Feature Film at the 94th Academy Awards.